-In the UK, the Internet Advertising Bureau, in conjunction with PwC, carry out an annual performance survey.
-In 2017 the entire value of commissions, fees and override stood at £1.6bn.
+In the UK, the Internet Advertising Bureau, in conjunction with PwC, carry out an annual performance survey.2 In 2017, the entire value of commissions, fees and override stood at £1.6bn.
 This also incorporates price comparison, meta-search partners and lead generation.

-The German market recently released figures3 suggesting it wasn't that far behind the UK, posting numbers approaching €1.3bn in spend.
-We can also include market data from local IAB studies published in other leading European markets.
+The German market released figures last year suggesting it wasn't that far behind the UK, posting numbers approaching €1.3bn in spend.3 We can also include market data from local IAB studies published in other leading European markets.
 France, which appears to take a narrower version of affiliate marketing compared to the UK, weighs in at €226m and the